zzyzek/sandbox/ulhp/hc-umans-companion.md

 For the bulk algorithm:

-* If there's a type `III` boundary cell, we can just choose it and make progress as this will join disparite components in the 2-factor
+* If there's a type `III` boundary cell, we can just choose it and make progress as this will join disparate components in the 2-factor
 * For the more complicated case where only raw even alternating strip sequences are present, or there are type `III` cells that aren't boundary, we then go through and identify the even alternating strips, the odd alternating strips and chain even and odd alternating strips
-  - raw alternating strips are labelled `BEGIN`
+  - raw alternating strips are labeled `BEGIN`
   - `CHAIN` alternating strips begin from the ending of a previous alternating strip (`BEGIN` or `CHAIN`, so this process has to be iterated until no more strips are identified)
   - we then find paths from the orthogonal neighboring cells of the ending cell in a strip.
 The path